ExaWorks/warmable-function-calls/README.md

 ## First, some background on workflow engines and Python

-Workflow systems usually run functions on Python interpreters running on the remote compute node.
+Workflow systems run functions on Python workers running on remote computers.
-Each worker receives a function and its inputs as a serialized (e.g., pickled) message that the it then deserializes and executes.
+Each worker receives a function and its inputs as a serialized (e.g., pickled) message that it then deserializes, executes, and sends the result back.
-The worker then sends the outputs back to the rest of the system and downloads another function/inputs to run.
-_The worker typically stays alive between function calls_.
+_The worker often stays alive between calls,_ which prevents loading libraries more than once.
-Our goal is write functions which cache their initialization data in memory of that worker.
+We can leverage the persistence to make "warmable" functions by keeping any initialization data in memory.

 Python offers several methods for variables that stay resident between calls.
 The [`globals`](https://docs.python.org/3/library/functions.html#globals) function that gives you free rein to manipulate globals that are visible anywhere and always, but that gives enough freedom to cause hard-to-debug errors.
 Rather, we'll use ["module-level" globals](https://docs.python.org/3/faq/programming.html#how-do-i-share-global-variables-across-modules) to have a safer route to persistent memory.

-Module-level globals rely on Python allowing for non more than one copy of a module to exist in memory.
+Module-level globals rely on Python loading at most one copy of a module.
 Any code that interacts with that module will get the same functions and same values that are part of the module.
-Any code that changes one of those values changes it everywhere, including functions that are part of the module.
+Any code that changes one of those values changes it everywhere, including in functions that are part of the module.

 For example, we can create a module file (named `module.py`) with a single global